-3.1.6 The offer of a place is made by the Graduate School and is dependent on the applicant providing:

-- evidence of suitable academic qualifications.
+- 3.1.5 Applicants are interviewed by at least two members of academic staff. - 3.1.6 The offer of a place is made by the Head of Admission and is dependent on the applicant providing: - evidence of suitable academic qualifications.
 Degree/Diploma certificates in a language other than English must be accompanied by an English translation attested by an official translator; - evidence of a suitable level of English where English is not the applicant's first language.
-The applicant will be required to achieve an overall score of 7.0 in IELTS (academic module) with a minimum of 6.5 in each subtest; - firm evidence of funding to cover the fees and research expenses for the period of the degree; - suitable references from two academic referees, neither of whom will be supervising the project(s) that the applicant has applied for; - a project summary or a copy of the awarded grant which has been approved by the Vice-Principal for Research and Innovation and the Head of the Graduate School; - details of the proposed supervisory arrangements.

-3.1.7 Equal opportunities information will be collected from all applicants.
-This information will not be used in the selection process, except in so far as the RVC will wish to ascertain that it has the appropriate facilities to support applicants with disabilities.

-3.1.8 All offers of a place will be made by the Graduate School, specifying the name of the supervisor and cosupervisor/professional adviser, the title of the project, the department in which the student will be based, the award for which they will be registered, the registration status (full-time or part-time), normal length of study, the stipend in year 1 (if the student is in receipt of a stipend), any terms and conditions of the scholarship and relevant fees for year one.
+The applicant will be required to achieve an overall score of 7.0 in IELTS (academic module) with a minimum of 6.5 in each subtest; - firm evidence of funding to cover the fees and research expenses for the period of the degree; - suitable references from two academic referees, neither of whom will be supervising the project(s) that the applicant has applied for; - a project summary or a copy of the awarded grant which has been approved by the Vice-Principal for Research and Innovation and the Head of the Graduate School; - details of the proposed supervisory arrangements. - 3.1.7 Equal opportunities information will be collected from all applicants.
+This information will not be used in the selection process, except in so far as the RVC will wish to ascertain that it has the appropriate facilities to support applicants with disabilities. - 3.1.8 All offers of a place will be made by the Head of Admissions specifying the name of the supervisor and cosupervisor/professional adviser, the title of the project, the department in which the student will be based, the award for which they will be registered, the registration status (full-time or part-time), normal length of study, the stipend in year 1 (if the student is in receipt of a stipend), any terms and conditions of the scholarship and relevant fees for year one.
 A copy of the current Code of Practice will also be included, with which the student must agree to comply (and any annual changes made to it subsequently).